Detecting many-body Bell non-locality by solving Ising models: Violation of the many-body PBC inequality by quantum data

 In the case of $U(1)$-symmetric states, invariant under a rotation around the $z$ axis, one has that $\langle \hat{J}_x \hat{J}_y + \hat{J}_y \hat{J}_x \rangle = 0$ and $\langle \hat J_x^2 \rangle = \langle \hat J_y^2 \rangle$, so that the expectation value of the Bell operator reduces to

 where

 The violation of the Bell inequality is then achieved under the condition

-A maximal violation of the Bell inequality can therefore be achieved upon maximizing the right-hand side, which implies maximising the $F$ function since $k \geq 3$.
+The strongest violation of the Bell inequality can therefore be achieved upon maximizing the right-hand side, which implies maximising the $F$ function since $k \geq 3$.
 This maximum is achieved for $\theta= \pi/k$, and it takes the value

 Hence the optimal witness condition for Bell non-locality of $U(1)$ symmetric states takes the form:

 We find the following bounds: $\beta_3 = 1 / 36 = 0.027777\cdots$, $\beta_4 = 1 / (16 + 12\sqrt{2}) = 0.030330\cdots$, $\beta_5 = 0.028885$, etc. The largest bound for the witness inequality Eq.~\eqref{ineq_witness} is therefore obtained for $k=4$.
 This is the inequality we used in the main text to probe non-locality in the low-temperature states of Heisenberg antiferromagnets.